samilait/minesweeper/documentation/Architecture-Documentation.md

 # Architecture Documentation

 This document describes the architecture of the entire application on a package and class level.
-It explains roughly what each class does and what other classes it interacts with and what the purpose of that interaction is.
+It explains roughly what each class does and how other classes interact with it and what the purpose of that interaction is.

 ## Application package hierarchy

-- minesweeper
+* minesweeper
-    - App.java
+    * App.java
-    - bot
+    * bot
-        - Bot.java
+        * Bot.java
-        - BotExecutor.java
+        * BotExecutor.java
-        - TestBot.java
+        * TestBot.java

-    - model
+    * model
-        - Board.java
+        * Board.java
-        - Highlight.java
+        * Highlight.java
-        - Move.java
+        * Move.java
-        - MoveType.java
+        * MoveType.java
-        - Pair.java
+        * Pair.java
-        - Square.java
+        * Square.java

-    - generator
+    * generator
-        - MinefieldGenerator.java
+        * MinefieldGenerator.java

-    - gui
+    * gui
-        - GameView.java
+        * GameView.java
-        - StartSelectView.java
+        * StartSelectView.java

 ## Top-level package